appelc/Nkhotakota_camera_traps/README.md

 ## Code and data for Appel et al. (Ecological Applications)

-This repository contains code and data to evaluate a YOLOv4 multiclass detector model trained on wildlife species from camera trap images in Nkhotakota Wildlife Reserve, Malawi.
+This repository contains code and data to evaluate a YOLOv4 multiclass detector model trained on wildlife species from camera trap images in Nkhotakota Wildlife Reserve (NWR), Malawi.
 Annotation, model training, and review were performed using the [Njobvu-AI](https://github.com/sullichrosu/Njobvu-AI) software.

-The model weights file and inference script are also available (see YOLO folder).
+The model weights file is available to download at X and an inference script is included below: [Example implementation of NWR_YOLO model]

 Images and annotations are published in the **Nkhotakota Camera Traps** project on [LILA.science](https://lila.science/).

 ### Directory contents:

-#### data

--   **megadetector**: outputs from [MegaDetector v5](https://github.com/agentmorris/MegaDetector) inference

--   **predictions**: outputs from YOLO inference (as downloaded from Njobvu-AI)

--   **review_summaries**: summary files after projects have been reviewed (as downloaded from Njobvu-AI)

--   **training_summaries**: summaries of training data by class, hexagon, and site

 #### code